Understanding the Security Risk Behind File Upload Forms

 chmod 640 $target_path

 PHP's open_basedir restriction limits which filesystem paths PHP scripts can access.
-Set it to the application root and the upload storage directory only.
-This does not prevent execution of already-uploaded files but limits what a compromised PHP script can access on the filesystem:
+Set it to your application root and the upload storage directory only.
+This does not prevent execution of uploaded files but limits what a compromised script can access elsewhere on the filesystem:

 # In php.ini or php-fpm pool config